jbaker8935/switcheroo/design.md

 - Standard and Expert difficulties add an ordering bonus for moves that force an immediate win on the agent's following turn so alpha-beta inspects those branches first.
+- Swap-preserving ordering pushes moves that maintain or extend swapped pressure ahead of empty moves that would clear swapped status, keeping blockade structures intact for puzzle analysis and free play hints.

 ### Evaluation Function